drmonkeysee/Aldo/README.md

 4. `make run` to print usage
 5. `make run FILE=<file>` to load a program ROM

-A GUI build is not yet supported for Debian/Ubuntu.
-At the moment Clang and GCC have some... differing opinions on valid C++20 concept expressions.
+### Debian/Ubuntu GUI

+This build is best done with GCC-12+ as earlier versions have some bugs around how C++ concepts are applied.
+Follow steps 1-3 of the CLI build above.
+Then:

+4. `[sudo] apt install -y libsdl2-dev`
+5. Run `make ext`
+6. `make debug-gui`

+This will _build_ a binary but the platform layer is not yet implemented, so running it will print a diagnostic and exit immediately.
+At the moment this build is only good for cross-checking compilation between Clang and GCC.

 ## Test